Climb up Mount Kinabalu

 The picture on the right is taken from a lower region in Kundasang to the east of the mountain shortly after sunrise.
 Although the South peak can be clearly seen on the left of the picture, Low's peak is not visible.
 The climb is usually done over two days.

-A total of 17 of us started off from the Timpohon gate of Kinabalu National Park on the first day which was mostly of glorious sunshine in the earlier part, gradually turning cloudy in the afternoon and then rainy in the evening.
+A total of 17 of us started off from the Timpohon gate of Kinabalu National Park on the first day which was mostly of glorious sunshine in the earlier part, gradually turning cloudy in the

 On the way up we passed through forests of gnarled oak trees that have been shaped by a combination of altitude, climate and weather.
 This forest is almost always smothered in a cloud or mist and sunlight penetration is probably compromised on most days.